 At today’s School Meeting, the Big Green community gathered to celebrate all of our fall co-curriculars and their many accomplishments last term.
 Mr. Howe kicked

 Deerfield students are encouraged to step outside their comfort zone and try new experiences.
-If a student wishes to play a new sport, then he/she can participate in tryouts along with the other athletes, and will be placed according to their skill level.
+If a student wishes to play a new sport, then they can participate in tryouts along with the other athletes, and will be placed according to their skill level.
 Most sports at Deerfield have multiple teams, so those new to a particular sport will usually have the opportunity to play at an appropriate level.
 Beginners should be sure to notify the coach if they require guidance in navigating a new sport.

 Students are required to participate in a co-corricular each term.
 “Co-curriculars” do not necessarily have to be an interscholastic sport.
 Other options include community service, dance, theater, recreational sports, or even managing a sport.
 Additionally, students with talents in certain areas such as the arts may apply for a co-curricular exemption, in which they pursue their talent under the guidance of a Deerfield faculty member.
 Freshmen and sophomores are encouraged to participate in at least two terms of interscholastic athletics per year.